GioCastiglioni/PLBCL_GAM/README.md

 # PLBCL_GAM

-**Pixel Level Balanced Contrastive Learning & Graph Attention in the Latent Space**
+**Revisiting Semantic Segmentation in Earth Observation: Pixel-Level Balanced Contrastive Learning with Graph Attention**

 This repository contains the source code for experiments regarding **Balanced Contrastive Learning (BCL)** applied at the pixel level, and **Graph Attention** processing in the latent space for downstream Earth Observation (EO) segmentation tasks.